-Their calculating mind can be quite diabolical when their moral code has been violated.
-However, they rarely initiate “scorched earth” responses, unless others have become their nemesis.
+Their calculating mind can be pretty sinister when their moral code has been violated.
+However, they rarely initiate “scorched earth” responses unless others have become their nemesis.

-INTJs are highly protective and become extremely angry when a loved-one or their livelihood has been placed in peril.
-Because of their high intellectualism, they will seek clandestine and surreptitious ways of exacting revenge.
+INTJs are highly protective and become extremely angry when a loved one or their livelihood has been placed in peril.
+Because of their high intellectualism, they will seek clandestine and covert ways of exacting revenge.

-Based on their modus operandi, INTJs discover the weaknesses, habits, and idiosyncrasies of the offending party, and use those traits against them.
+Based on their modus operandi, INTJs discover the offending party’s weaknesses, habits, and quirks and use those traits against them.

 For example, if an offending party is known to use profanity and communicate in a loud fashion, this will be used against him.
 An anonymous letter, a subtle hint, or a well-placed allegation will be executed without the INTJ’s fingerprints ever being identified.

-Confident and a visionary at the same time, INTJs are proficient at anticipating far in advance how scenarios tend to play out.
-They work methodically in moving people and pieces in specific directions to affect a specific outcome.
+Confident and visionary at the same time, INTJs are proficient at anticipating far in advance how scenarios tend to play out.
+They work methodically in moving people and pieces in specific directions to affect a particular outcome.

 Nothing is left on the table.
-The only limitation is their imaginations, which is limitless.
+The only limitation is their limitless imaginations.

-By living an under-the-radar existence, INTJs administer the justice that is required, because the offending party is viewed as a scourge on society, deserving of annihilation.
+By living an under-the-radar existence, INTJs administer the required justice because the offending party is viewed as a scourge on society, deserving of destruction.

 What Benefits Does Vengeance Have for Them?

-Perhaps you have encountered a silent, seemingly brooding person at school or at work—a rebel and a loner.
-However, keep in mind that INTJs are not sociopaths ready and willing to end civilization as we know it.
+Perhaps you have encountered a silent, seemingly brooding person at school or work—a rebel and a loner.
+However, remember that INTJs are not sociopaths ready and willing to end civilization as we know it.

-They merely want reciprocity for the progressive, hard fought ideas and philosophies by which they live by.
+They merely want reciprocity for the progressive, hard-fought ideas and philosophies by which they live.

 INTJs don’t want it both ways, power without responsibility.
-They understand that their high intellectualism comes with a great deal of self-governance and restraint.
+They understand that their high intellectualism comes with much self-governance and restraint.
 If the offending party can’t live within the confines of fairness and justice, the INTJ relishes crusading on behalf of the greater good in society.

 INTJs question authority when the practice, procedures, and application of rules and laws have been tainted.
-Rules and laws should affect a specific result, and when blemishes occur, INTJs are equipped to right the wrongs as world-class problem solvers.
+Regulations and laws should affect a specific result, and when blemishes occur, INTJs are equipped to correct wrongs as world-class problem solvers.

 What Are the Downsides?

 INTJs rarely see a scenario from an emotional point of view.
-They always seek solutions to problems and they make decisions on logic and common sense.
+They constantly seek solutions to problems and make decisions based on logic and common sense.
 Emotions are acceptable, but they do not think it’s critical for progress and self-actualization.

 Often, you may be left with more questions than answers.

-Also, their expertise in the area of reason, logic, and intellect breeds a high level of self-confidence.
 It’s not surprising for INTJs to have a superiority complex.
 After all, saving the world requires superpowers not given to mere mortals.
+Also, their expertise in reason, logic, and intellect breeds a high level of self-confidence.

-Unfortunately, INTJs may be condescending and arrogant, as well as impatient with individuals who do not catch on as swiftly as they’d want.
-They may be specifically intolerant and judgmental with those who show less ability to think rationally and logically.
+Unfortunately, INTJs may be condescending, arrogant, and impatient with individuals who do not catch on as swiftly as they’d want.
+They may be intolerant and judgmental of those less able to think rationally and logically.